Snaacky/theindex/README.md

 ### Technical debts

-- We use JS instead of TS
+- We use JS instead of TS (not needed, but type checking is still a wanted security feature)
 - Multi-language support
 - Unify `Editor`-views
 - Unify db insert and updates to the format of `func(_id, dataObject)` and update only as needed, GraphQL would be